alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 This command takes a YXI (any CLI-built or legacy SDK YXI) and installs it into Designer.

-Note: This command can be run from anywhere, not just Alteryx Workspace directories.
+Note: You can run this command from anywhere, not just Alteryx Workspace directories.

 ### Parameters

-Note: If a parameter is not passed in as part of the CLI call, the CLI will wait for standard input for the ignored parameters, even if they're optional.
+Note: If a parameter is not passed in as part of the CLI call, the CLI waits for standard input for the ignored parameters, even if they're optional.

 #### \--yxi-path